hazelcast/fraud-detection-python/inference-pipeline.md

 # Running a LightGBM (Python) Model in Hazelcast

-You need to include your model in a Hazelcast Pipeline.
+You need to include your fraud scoring model in a Hazelcast Pipeline.

 In this demo, the real-time inference pipeline orchestrates the execution of the following steps

 ![Realtime fraud detection pipeline: behind the scenes](./images/pipeline.png)

 * **Ingest** - transactions are retrieved from a Kafka topic.
 Using Hazelcast stream processing primitives, we calculate and keep (in-memory) values for "transactions in the last 24 hours", "amount spent in previous 24 hours", transactions in the last 7 days".
 The values are calculated in real-time as trasactions arrive in Hazelcast.